David Moffett: Politics

 Moffett first made political news in December 2018 when he attacked Jacinda Ardern and Winston Peters, the Prime Minister and Deputy Prime Minister of New Zealand, over a non-binding UN migration compact which the government supported.
 He called them "traitors" and "leftards" and said: "Next year will likely be your Annus Horibilis because we are coming to get you."
 These tweets, along attacks on other politicians such as Angela Merkel, received coverage in New Zealand and Britain due to his rugby profile.

 By the time of these comments, Moffett was a member of the New Conservative Party, and in January 2019, Moffett announced that he had been appointed to its board.
 Moffett's time in the board appears to have been short; by September 2019 the New Conservative's website no longer listed him as a part of the leadership team.

-At some point in 2019, Moffett founded a political party called the New NZ party (later renamed Real NZ).
+In 2019, Moffett founded a political party called the New NZ party (later renamed Real NZ).
 Journalist Alex Braae described the New NZ party in May 2019 as "a vehicle for David Moffett which is at this stage is unregistered, and mainly appears to consist of aggressive social media posting."
 The party announced former United Future MP Marc Alexander as its leader.
-The party's policies were nationalist and socially conservative, opposing "open borders, interference by the UN, Government excess, waste and interference, far left and right ideologies, the PC brigade, tyranny by minorities, unlawful religious beliefs and terrorism".
-On its website, it has used the slogan "WWG1WGA", also used by the QAnon conspiracy theory.
+According to its website, the party's policies included opposing "open borders, interference by the UN, Government excess, waste and interference, far left and right ideologies, the PC brigade, tyranny by minorities, unlawful religious beliefs and terrorism".
+On its website, it used the slogan "WWG1WGA", also used by the QAnon conspiracy theory.

-In March 2020, the New Zealand Outdoors Party announced that it had joined forces with the Real NZ Party, and that David Moffett had become a board member for the Outdoors Party and was now its executive director.
+In March 2020, the New Zealand Outdoors Party announced that it had joined with the Real NZ Party, that David Moffett had become a board member for the Outdoors Party, and that he was now the party's executive director.
 In a press release, Moffett said "it became apparent that the Real NZ Party was not going to reach the 500 member threshold to form a party" and so the party talked with the Outdoors Party.
 The Real NZ Party also offered to endorse the New Zealand Public Party and to allow the Public Party to take on any of Real NZ's policies.

-Despite considering running for parliament himself in 2019, Moffett did not contest the 2020 election himself either on a party list or for an electorate.
+Moffett had previously considered running for parliament himself.
+But he did not contest the 2020 election himself either on a party list or for an electorate.